Use these helpful travel resources for vacation inspiration, trip preparation and useful tips while traveling at home and abroad.

-The Irish Ceilidh epitomises how music and dance were enjoyed in rural Ireland, especially on festive occasions.
-The craic - welcoming, jolly, fun and informal - is accompanied with plenty of food and drink.
+The Irish Ceilidh epitomizes how music and dance were enjoyed in rural Ireland, especially on festive occasions.
+The craic - welcoming, jolly, fun and informal - is accompanied by plenty of food and drink.
 There's no more enjoyable way to understand Irish culture.

 Adult Price: € 21

 Come with us to Muckross House and its beautiful gardens.
 With a backdrop of oak-clad mountains, enjoy taking in the towering azaleas and rhododendrons as you meander along the shores of the lakes.
 The 18th-century house contains some wonderful examples of furniture and paintings, including a portrait of King James VI, for whom Shakespeare wrote Macbeth.

 Adult Price: € 69